Why Computers Get More Viruses Than Phones

 Quick Overview

-- Computers, especially older Windows systems, were not designed with strong internet security in mind.
+• Computers, especially older Windows ones, were not built with internet safety in mind.

-- Mobile operating systems like iOS and Android were built later with better security features.
+• Mobile systems like iOS and Android came later and had better security built in.

-- Mobile apps are sandboxed and need permissions, making them harder to exploit.
+• Mobile apps are sandboxed and need permission, so they are harder to mess with.

 {tocify} $title={Table of Contents}